Secant root finding method

-We are an online homework assistance company that has helped a lot of students like you in Matlab related assignments.
+We are an online homework assistance company that has helped a lot of students like you with Matlab related assignments.
 For the years that we have been in service, we have always provided our esteemed clients with top-notch service.
 Our goal has always been to get you the grade that you always desire but seems elusive to you otherwise.
 With the experienced and highly trained experts that we possess in our arsenal, we are confident that we will help you in procuring a high-quality grade.
 If you doubt us check the numerous positive reviews that we have received from the clients we have served before.

 Contact us if you want help with secant root finding method homework help.
 We will help you score a top grade at an affordable price.
 You can also contact us for assignment and project help.
 We will be more than glad to lend a helping hand.

 Here, the expert is demonstrating the solution to two separate problems, one involves the secant root finding method and the other is on binary expression.

 In the first part, he has given a complex equation for a hollow cylinder relating the length, radius, and height of the liquid with the volume of the liquid contained in the cylinder.
 The equation involves the use of the inverse trigonometric function.
 The expert has shown to find the value of the radius of a cylinder with other parameters given using the secant root finding method.

-In the second part, the expert has demonstrated writing of a Matlab script to convert a given binary expression into the decimal system within given constraints.
+In the second part, the expert has demonstrated the writing of a Matlab script to convert a given binary expression into the decimal system within given constraints.